ralsina/boxes-book/src/lesson2.md

 ```python-include:code/lesson2.py:16:25
 ```

-And we can now see that they all have different coordinates now by printing a few of them.
+And we can see that they all have different coordinates now by printing a few of them.
 And yes, some of those numbers do look funny.
 Floating point numbers are weird.